AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2024/AGEAddIn-640.md

 *Fixed Bugs*
 - Tag filter was not working
 - In the hub section the app name is now displayed instead of the GUID
-- Fixed empty item bug when combox box item is changed in section "Qlik Data to Excel"
+- Fixed empty item bug when combobox item is changed in section "Qlik Data to Excel"
-- Fixed filter funktion in stream selection
+- Fixed filter function in stream selection
-- The combobox not show the flat tables
+- The combobox did not show the flat tables